Chapter 11:

 A point of no return, rather.

 “Okay, okay!
 I get it,” Hiro said.
 “Still, there has to be a better way than just barging in and taking their car.
-What’s the point of hiding in the shadows if you were just gonna cause ruckus anyway?”
+What’s the point of hiding in the shadows if you’re just gonna cause a ruckus anyway?”

 Maki waved her hand dismissively.
 “You don’t have to worry a damn thing!
 Leave it to us, as usual!”
 She opened her bag and took out a handful of her hornets.
-They silently flew up, passing through the hole in one of the windows that she got stuck in previously.
-Without alarming the police, they made their way to the cars.
-Completely focused, Maki wore her goggles and turned them on.
+They silently passed through the window's hole she previously got stuck in and made their way to the cars.
+Maki wore her goggles and turned them on.

-Haruka waited in front of the door.
+Haruka waited by the door.
 “Just tell me when.”

 “Gimme a sec… Alright!
 I disabled the dashboard camera.
 Hiro, give her your cloak!”

-“‘Cause mine reeks of booze!
-Though, I mean, I don’t mind her showin’ her face to the people outside.
-If you want her to kill the witness in the other house, that is.”
+“‘Cause mine reeks of booze.
+That, and I don’t really want her showin’ her face to anyone.
+Unless you want her to kill the witness in the other house.”

 He tossed his cloak to Haruka.